 This mid-sized street in Japan would be a small alley in an American city.
 Cars go both directions, so they are careful.
 This makes pedestrians and cyclists comfortable to walk in the middle of the street (like you can seen in the picture above!).
 White lines delineate the center from the sides, which helps separate traffic and pedestrians when need be, but people are as if not more welcome than cars here.

-It's no coincidence that the SF neighborhoods people most often describe as "charming" are the ones whose with smaller streets and shorter blocks.
-These tend to be the older ones north and west of Market St like Hayes Valley, Lower Pacific Heights, and Cole Valley.
+It’s no coincidence that the SF neighborhoods people most often describe as "charming" are the ones whose with smaller streets and shorter blocks.
+These tend to be the older ones north of Market St like Hayes Valley, NoPa, Cole Valley, and Lower Pacific Heights.

 Keep in touch!